The Second Century — Irenaeus, Dionysius, and Clement of Alexandria

 On the other hand, the chief value for historical study of these late texts, which now in increasing number assert that Peter was in Rome and became a martyr there, concerns only the history of dogma; they attest the development of the tradition.
 In theory the possibility cannot be excluded that perhaps here and there the basis of the tradition is a good earlier source which we no longer possess.
 Yet even if this is so, we must be fundamentally skeptical toward these later texts, when we see how in this very period the development of Christian legend flourishes and how it seeks to fill out the gaps in the New Testament narrative.
 Where, in addition, contradictions between these texts and the early sources appear, their trustworthiness must be challenged from the start.
 With this reserve, however, it is interesting to get acquainted with at least the earliest of these witnesses, those of the second and third centuries.
 [Oscar Cullmann, Peter — Disciple, Apostle, Martyr, trans.
 Floyd V. Filson (London: SCM Press Ltd., 1953), p.
 115.]

+It is this development of tradition and Christian legend at the expense of Biblical truth and historical accuracy, that this author seeks to call special attention to in this thesis.
+We cannot now reconstruct with certainty the events of the first century removed as we are from them by nearly two millenniums, but we can be, as he suggests, "fundamentally skeptical" in our approach, especially when we see contradictions of revealed truths and conflicting versions of the same story.
 Further, we must bear in mind that authors then as now did not write without motives.
 Fabulous tales of the Apostles were not written as children's bedtime stories, nor simply with a warm, nostalgic glow of earlier, cherished events.
 They were written, we can be sure, with the intent of advancing a line of thought or doctrine, of establishing authority and historicity, of persuading and convincing the readers of their writing to their conclusions.
 Truly, "their trustworthiness must be challenged from the start" if we are not to follow the development of so-called Christian tradition into error.